jquense/react-widgets/README.md

 ### Building local docs

-The docs are a simple React app hosted on gh-pages, you build and run locally with `gulp` and the command `gulp doc-server` which will webpack start up a server on localhost:8081.
+The docs are a simple React app hosted on gh-pages, you build and run locally with `gulp` and the command `gulp doc-server` and open up `docs/index.html`

 ### Contributing